T of C

 Personal email me search me

 20th c.
-Studying with Prof. Sun Sun Yuqin on qin making My current repertoire 首頁
+Studying with Prof. Sun Returning to the Sources My current repertoire My teaching 首頁

 Sun Yü-Ch'in 1 孫毓芹

-From 1974 to 1976 I studied qin in Taiwan with Sun Yü-Ch'in (1915-1990), learning from him the following 17 melodies; to my knowledge this was his entire repertoire at the time.2 I do not recall in what order I learned them so the listing here is alphabetical; the links have further information on each melody.3
+Sun Yü-Ch'in (1915-1990), in 1989 named by the government one of its first Living National Cultural Treasures,3 began teaching guqin in Taiwan in the 1960s.4 I studied with him from 1974 to 1976,5 learning from him the following 17 melodies; to my knowledge this was his entire repertoire at the time.6 I do not recall in what order I learned them so the listing here is alphabetical; the links have further information on each melody.7

 1. Changmen Yuan (Lament at Changmen Palace)